Irene, Gauteng: Irene

 Irene was first proclaimed a township in 1902 by Johannes Albertus van der Byl (better known as Bertie), who had bought the Irene Estate in 1895.
-Bertie was first in the line of the Irene-born van der Byls that continues to this day, and who are now in their fifth generation.
+Bertie was first in the line of the Irene-born van der Byls, and who are now in their fifth generation, which has now sold the Dairy farm to a Chinese Business Consortium as of September 2024.
+The Tsai family are now the owners.
 The family has been responsible for building up the herd of dairy cows on the farm, as well as planting many hundreds of trees, something they began long before the current level of environmental consciousness.

 In 1908, General Jan Christiaan Smuts—needing a home for his growing family—bought a third of the original Doornkloof farm.
 He paid £300 for the wood and iron building which had served as the officers' mess of the British forces in Middelburg during the Anglo-Boer War, and transported it to the site at Doornkloof.
 After his death, Smuts' ashes were scattered on Smuts Koppie, the longtime site of the Smuts' family home, near Doornkloof.
 Today, the Smuts House Museum on the site illustrates the life-style and multi-faceted career of one of South Africa's most prominent historical figures.

 Irene was the site of one of the more than forty concentration camps where the British imprisoned the Boer (Afrikaner) women and children, whose homes had been destroyed as part of the British Army's 'scorched earth' policy during the Second Anglo-Boer War (1899-1902).
 More than 1,200 people, most of them children, died at the Irene Camp.
 Today, the names of those who died here are memorialized at the Irene Concentration Camp Cemetery and Memorial.

 In 1921 9th Irene Scout troop was founded, the 9th to open in Pretoria.
 The current Scout grounds were donated by the van der Byls in 1958, at a time when they still owned most of the land in Irene.